kdm9/euc-dp15-workspace/notes/compnb.md

 Seems as though the trees haven't changed much, we have just removed the samples that make no sense.
-Also worth noting that the NJ tree is fairly funky, particularly that mollucana that sticks out like the dog's proverbials...
+Also worth noting that the NJ tree is fairly funky, particularly that mollucana that sticks out.
 Though it's the same sample as the outlier in the hclust result, so it is probably topologically consistent, and just need re-rooting.
 I suspect J354 is also fairly crappy as samples go.

 #### 2017-05-02 update